matthewr4297/apcsa-freedom-project/entries/entry05.md

 ` val numinput = findViewById<View>(R.id.numinput) as EditText `
 In my opinion, I just think that if I am going to finish this project, writing the code in Java will remain repetitive and simply take too long.

+Anyways, In terms of the EDP, I am creating the prototype, and brainstorming some aspects of the app, such as how will the user be able to record a location that will be classified as a viewable location?

+There _are_ some concerns that sprung up while attempting to impliment Google Maps API's in my app.

+You see, all you need to access all of Google's API's in an app is for that said developer to impliment an API key that they got from Google using a developer profile [Which is just your Google account].

+When you try to get your API key, you soon find out that Google wants to hold your **Banking Information**, and potentionally keep that API avalible for only 12 months.
+Thus, there needs to be more reaserch done inorder to correctly impliment the Google Maps API, and be able to take advantage of its capabilities.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)